Scandal shaken healthcare giant seeks CISO

 The successful candidate will join the group’s information technology division and be “accountable for developing, maintaining and delivering the information security strategy and portfolio of initiatives aligned to the organisation’s business strategy and objectives,” a job listing posted last week stated.
 The job is based in St Leonards, Sydney.

-The role reports to CIO Jenny Levy.
+The role reports to CIO Ryan Fahy.
 In its 1H17 results, the $2 billion company said it would be continuing its IT transformation by replacing key software platforms.
 In the second half of the year it plans to begin the roll-out of cloud-based GP and practice management platform Helix.

 The group operates 2,527 sites across every state and territory including 72 medical centres and 2314 pathology labs.